Is Fibromyalgia A Disability?

-Often, the only way to diagnose FM is by performing tests to eliminate the possibility of other conditions with symptoms that overlap or mimic the symptoms of fibromyalgia.
-Chemical sensitivity, major depression, chronic headaches and chronic fatigue syndrome have symptoms similar to FM and, in fact, often accompany it.
+Often, the only way to diagnose Fibromyalgia is by performing tests to eliminate the possibility of other conditions with symptoms that overlap or mimic the symptoms of fibromyalgia.
+Chemical sensitivity, major depression, chronic headaches, and chronic fatigue syndrome have symptoms similar to Fibromyalgia and, in fact, often accompany it.

 Doctors and researchers have not found a definite cause, though physical or emotional trauma, sleep disturbances, infection of an unknown virus and abnormal pain responses stemming from the brain all remain possible triggers.

-Men experience FM, but women make up 80 percent of patients.
+Men experience Fibromyalgia, but women make up 80 percent of patients.
 Gender, family history and a previous rheumatic disease each increase the risk of developing the condition.

 Disability Benefits for Fibromyalgia

 One word summarizes the previous prospect of fibromyalgia sufferers receiving approval for disability benefits: dismal.
-Disability claims for FM would not pass the initial assessment stage because FM was considered too subjective.
+Disability claims for Fibromyalgia would not pass the initial assessment stage because Fibromyalgia was considered too subjective.
 No amount of X-rays, blood tests or other diagnostic procedures proved the existence of fibromyalgia in patients.
-Unless another ailment listed by Social Security was named in conjunction with FM, claims were dismissed from disability consideration.
+Unless another ailment listed by Social Security was named in conjunction with Fibromyalgia, claims were dismissed from disability consideration.

 Today, fibromyalgia disability claims have a higher approval rate provided the diagnosis includes the following criteria set out by the American College of Rheumatology (ACR).